EmployeeIssues.comU.S. Employee Rights in Plain English

 Rhode Island

 Most states don't have so-called employee workplace privacy rights laws either.
-Even in the few that do, such as those listed to your right, the laws have no "teeth".
+Even in the few that do, such as the examples listed to your right, the laws have no "teeth".
 In a nutshell, they require only that employers give employees prior notice of electronic surveillance and/or avoid surveilling employees while they're changing clothes.
-In fact, the state laws essentially "legalize" electronic surveillance, because they don't prohibit it across the board.
+In fact, the state laws essentially legalize electronic surveillance, because they don't universally prohibit it.

 • 73% monitored email messages